Admissions

 Nursing Transfer Credit Policy

-For all science courses in the nursing program, a student must have completed the course within five (5) years of their September admission.
-All science courses must have a grade of "B" or better to transfer in, whether taken at an outside institution or at Touro College.
-All science courses must have the same number of credits as the Touro College requirement for these courses.
-For all other liberal arts courses, the nursing program adheres to the Touro College Transfer Credit Policy.
+For all biology (BIHN) courses in the nursing program, a student must have completed the course within five (5) years of their September admission.
+All biology courses must have a grade of "B" or better to transfer in, whether taken at a regionally accredited outside institution or at Touro University.
+All biology courses must have the same number of credits as the Touro University course requirement.
+If a student transfers any other science course for elective credit (eg. chemistry, physics), the program follows the same transfer policy.

 Confidentiality